 Hello Friends!
-I recently posted the big reveal of my new sectional slipcover, and today I am back to share how I made my slipcover, step-by-step!
-I am starting with the base of the sectional, and I will follow up soon with how I covered the cushions.
+I recently posted the big reveal of my new sectional slipcover, and today I am back to share how I made my sectional slipcover, step-by-step!
+I am starting with the base of the sectional, and I will follow up with how I covered the cushions in a separate post.
+(See that HERE.)
 I have a ton of pictures to share, as in I edited over 80 photos, so I could share as many details as possible.
 Because of that, it was necessary to break this tutorial into two posts.

 Making this slipcover for our sectional took me six days, working about eight hours each day.
 It was time-consuming, but really not super difficult.
 I would not attempt this as a first time sewing endeavor, but if you know your way around your machine a bit, and have sewn a few things, I’m confident you can tackle this too.
 I’ve included affiliate links so you can find the exact products I used.